Adjunct Associate Professor Clemens Alfred Scheer

-Dr Clemens Scheer is a research scientist and lecturer at the Queensland University of Technology.
+Dr Clemens Scheer is a senior research scientist and group leader at the Karlsruhe Institute of Technology (KIT), Germany.
 His expertise lies in the impact of land-use change and agricultural management on the biosphere-atmosphere exchange of environmental important trace gases (N2O, CH4, CO2) and the identification and characterization of microbial processes involved in the consumption and production of C- and N- trace gases in soils.
-During his PhD, he researched on soil carbon and nitrogen fluxes in irrigated cotton growing areas of the Aral Sea Basin, Uzbekistan.
-His current research activities focus on greenhouse gas emissions from agricultural systems in Australia with the aim of reducing N2O emissions from different farming systems.
-He is principal investigator of the Queensland research site within the Australian network of N2O emissions.more...
+From 2009-2019 he worked as researcher at the Queensland University of Technology in Brisbane, Australia.
+During this time, he was principal investigator of several projects in the Australian Nitrous Oxide Research Program and investigated soil denitrification losses and nitrogen use efficiency for different industries.
+His current research is focusing on the application of biogeochemical models to improve greenhouse gas inventories from agricultural soils and develop region specific climate-smart management strategies for a sustainable management of global agricultural ecosystems.

 Currently, he is a Make Our Planet Great Again (MOPGA-GRI) laureate fellow at the Karlsruhe Institute of Technology, Institute for Meteorology and Climate Research, Atmospheric Environmental Research (IMK-IFU).